EnigmaCurry/dry_agent/README.md

 you are opening up the service to other hosts, you should set a valid DNS name instead.
 Because the cert is self-signed, the _first_ time you access the app you will need to instruct your browser to trust the certificate.
-It is _not_ reccommended for you to install the root CA into your browser nor OS trust store (given a 100 year default expiration would just be reckless).
-The intention is that you should just pin the cert once (per client) after verifying it manually.
+It is _not_ recommended for you to install the root CA into your browser trust store (given a 100 year default expiration, this would just be reckless).
+The intention is that you should just pin the cert once (per browser) after verifying it manually.

-To login, the client is required to provide the one-time-use login token.
+To log in, the client is required to provide the one-time-use login token.
 The token is only retrieved via `make get-url` or via the configured Matrix or Discord chat bot.
 The token is also viewable inside the workstation filesystem at `/app/current_token.txt`.
 Your